ryan-moeller/lua-httpd/README.md

 If `body` is a function, it is called with `output` to write the response manually.

+To send multiple headers with the same name, set the value to a list of strings.
+Each string will be sent in order as a separate header field.

+Handlers are responsible for incorporating any cookie attributes into the value string.

 ### Utility Functions

 These functions are also available from the module: